OpenNTF/dojo-webpack-plugin-sample/README.md

 ```

 The built files will be located in `node_modules/dojo-webpack-plugin-sample/release`.
 You can launch the app by loading `node_modules/dojo-webpack-plugin-sample/test.html` in a browser.

+## OpenNTF
+This project is an OpenNTF project, and is available under the Apache License V2.0.
+All other aspects of the project, including contributions, defect reports, discussions, feature requests and reviews are subject to the OpenNTF Terms of Use - available at http://openntf.org/Internal/home.nsf/dx/Terms_of_Use.